mox17/visual-reqm2-js/README.md

 No data is sent to the server side, all processing happens in the browser.
 The server is only needed because of standard browser security mechanisms.

+### Drag and drop

+The `.oreqm` files can be dragged to the tables for main file and reference respectively.

+### If no diagram appears...

+For very complex diagrams the viz.js/graphviz module can take take a very long time to compute a layout.
+This is not even guaranteed to succeed.

+If the program is not producing a diagram, consider disabling one or more less important doctypes, by exluding them from the doctype table.
+This can be done at any time.

+In the doctype table it is visible how many nodes an exclusion of a doctype would eliminate from the diagram.

 ## Search

 The whole point of this application is to quickly focus on nodes of particular interest and have an overview